sam81/sam81.github.io/r_guide_bookdown/11_lattice.md

 <p class="caption">(\#fig:ratstrellis3)Social Interactions by species and alcohol administration with multi-panel conditioning</p>
 </div>

 the resulting graph is displayed in Figure \@ref(fig:ratstrellis3).
 We could have swapped `species` for `alcohol` as the conditioning factor, which way gives the more effective display depends from case to case, and it's up to the user to decide.
-Finally we'll consider the case in which all factors are included in the display, this cannot be easily achieved with traditional graphics, but it is easily done in lattice, we just add `drug` to the conditioning factors (Figure \@ref(fig:ratstrellis4))
+Finally we'll consider the case in which all factors are included in the display, this cannot be easily achieved with base R graphics, but it is easily done in lattice, we just add `drug` to the conditioning factors (Figure \@ref(fig:ratstrellis4))

 ```r